adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-fifteen.md

 see that the size of the image is less than 6 MB.
 (The size of the container in this case will be precisely the same, for reasons that [go way beyond the scope of this post](https://docs.docker.com/storage/storagedriver/).)
-So docker images and containers can be very, very small, especially as compared to, virtual machines running comparable OS's.
+So docker images and containers can be very, very small, especially as compared to virtual machines running comparable OS's.

 ## Can I debug my code in a Docker container?